sagemathinc/cocalc/salvus/doc/dev/react.md

 * non-react functions should follow `python_naming` conventions.

+* never call an action and immediately access those props from the store.
+The dispatcher may not be updated immediately!

 * recommend keeping functions shorter than 1 page.
   1 page == 50 lines?